amberstar/the-component-pattern/README.md

 **_Isn't an output an observable?_**

+Yes, sort of.
 The observable pattern focuses on _values over time_ but I believe that the higher order idea is the idea of _a value at some point in time._ and in context.

- Information is useless without context.
+Facts are useless without context.
 If I said "42" you have no idea what that means.
 But if I say the "thermometer output 42" it has meaning.
+Here we have structure, behavior, and state.

 This is the significance of a component output, it coerces proper system semantics with constraints.